thecodingmachine/react-native-boilerplate/docs/setup cocoapods.md

 ```

 Then simply create a `Podfile` file, which will be the configuration file of all your dependencies.
-The easiest way is bu running :
+The easiest way is by running :
 ```bash
 cd ios
 pod init